kaiosod/kaiosod/README.md

 &nbsp;
 &nbsp;

-- 🚗 Feature Engineer at @Ford.
+- 🚗 Feature Systems Engineer at @Ford.
 - 💻 Computer Engineering Student.
 - 💡 Love diving into Tech Challenges.
 - ⚙️ Do it Yourself(DIY) Culture.